Volunteering Opportunity: Community Events Helper with Youth Talk

 Full Description:

-Event Helpers support Youth Talk at community events, school fairs, business breakfasts, sports fixtures and local festivals.
+Event Helpers support Youth Talk at a wide range of community events, including school fairs, business breakfasts, sports fixtures and local festivals.
+You will play a key role in helping us create welcoming, positive experiences while raising awareness and funds for our work.

 • Sharing leaflets or merchandise

-• Speaking to the public about who we are when approached
+• Speaking to members of the public about Youth Talk when approached

-• Provide physical and logistical support to organisers
+• Providing general practical support to event organisers

 • Safety and event briefing and support from the event team